angerangel/r3bazaar/README.md

 YES

-#Why a new version of Rebol?
+#Why a new version of Rebol 3?

 To give opportunity to everybody to contribute, to have a rebol **always up to date**, where pull request are alway considered and eventually merged in **maximum a week**.